 We enjoy the challenge, but the major problem is that CPAs are currently trained to expect this old and tired system.
 So we need to re-train all future employees on expectations.
 That’s tough to do.

 As far as I can tell, our new management model does not currently exist anywhere in the business world.
 We pulled our favorite management techniques from popular firms such as Netflix, Zappos, and Red Hat and combined them into one new system.
-It’s a way to visually show employees how they can add more value to the firm.
+It’s a way to visually show employees how they can add more value to our virtual CPA firm.

 Unfortunately, I can’t go into a ton of detail just yet.
 We’re developing it internally and will be testing it out in the months and years to come.
 Once we have the kinks worked out, and assuming it’s successful, I’ll be singing its praises to the business world.